• Cosmos Cooperative

 Brian George

-Brian George is the author of five books of poetry and two books of essays, the first of which, Masks of Origin: Regression in the Service of Omnipotence, is being published by Untimely Books in 2022.
-Other forthcoming titles include Voyage to a Nonexistent Home; Masks of Origin: Regression in the Service of Omnipotence; To Akasha: An incantation for the End of History; and The Preexistent Race Descends.
-He is a graduate of the Massachusetts College of Art, an exhibited artist and former art teacher at several Boston area middle schools, a former member of the Boston Visionary Cell, and a former organizer for Evolver Boston.
+Brian George is the author of five books of poetry and two books of essays, the first of which, Masks of Origin: Regression in the Service of Omnipotence, was published by Untimely Books in 2022.
+Other forthcoming titles include X: Revenge of the Autogenes; Voyage to a Nonexistent Home; My Longing Grows as I Approach: Through the Keyhole of the Eon; Maps of the Metaphysical Double: In the Footprints of de Chirico; To Akasha: An Incantation for the Crossing of an Ocean, and The Preexistent Race Descends.
+He is a graduate of the Massachusetts College of Art, an exhibited artist and former art teacher, a former member of the Boston Visionary Cell, and a former organizer for Evolver Boston.
 He was a founding member of MAAP SPACE, a multimedia performance series, as well as of the Revolving Arts Salon and the current Cedar Square Arts Salon.
+He studied Taoist meditation for five years with traditional Chinese healer and martial artist Dennis Wilmont, Kabbalah for three years with Matin Farren, and he received Shaktipat—an initiation in Kundalini Yoga—from Anandi Ma in 1990, an event he credits with catalyzing all later spiritual and creative growth.
 He often tells people first discovering his work that his goal is not so much to be read as to be reread, and then lived with.

 Author of